Kartikey-V-Sawant/DataScienceProjects/README.md

-# Online Data Science and Machine learning Submission.
+# Online Data Science and Machine learning Project Submission.
 Here i will be uploading all my projects that i have uploaded and participated in kaggle competitions.